Healthy, easy pumpkin oat blender muffins that are vegan, oil-free, flourless and gluten-free! They have only 118 calories per muffin.

 Happy eating, and savor your vegetables on the go!

-- Preheat oven to 375°F. Spray all 12 cups of a standard muffin tin with parchment paper, allowing an overhang on both sides.
-Spray the paper with cooking spray.
+Preheat oven to 375°F. Spray or grease all 12 cups of a standard muffin tin.

-- Transfer tin to a wire rack and cool 10 minutes.
-Remove from tin and serve warm or let cool completely.
+Transfer tin to a wire rack and cool 10 minutes.
+Remove muffins from tin and serve warm or let cool completely.

 Storage: Store the cooled muffins in an airtight container at room temperature for 3 days, the refrigerator for 1 week, or the freezer for 3 months.